jackcpennington/website/content/project/fifa21_classification/index.md

 The new FIFA 21 game came out recently, which my flat mate got on release.
 While playing I thought it would be cool to apply some things I've learnt during Uni, and then I found a dataset of all the players.
 So I decided to do this project.
 In the project I will be following a workflow from one of my core [textbooks](http://index-of.es/Varios-2/Hands%20on%20Machine%20Learning%20with%20Scikit%20Learn%20and%20Tensorflow.pdf)

 ## Framing the Problem
-* The **Objective** of this project is to classify players positions based on there statistics and ratings.
+* The **Objective** of this project is to classify player positions based on there statistics and ratings.
 * This will be an offline supervised problem
 * The performanced will be **measured** by using suitable metrics to calcualte the overall accuracy (e.g accuracy, precision, recall, f1score)
 * The minimum performace needed to reach the objective is and accuracy of 3.7% (as there are 27 categories, choosing randomly would have this accuracy)